 Marketing Automation is proven to save time, money and help your business grow when implemented successfully.
-As experts in Marketing Automation, we have put together a selection of the most common mistakes so that you can avoid them.
+As experts in Marketing Automation, we have created a selection of the most common mistakes so you can avoid them.

 Identifying and implementing a clear strategy for your Marketing Automation campaign is crucial to its success.
 As with all aspects of marketing, without a plan, it is unlikely to succeed.
-Let’s take a look at some of the most common Marketing Automation mistakes that could affect the results of your campaign.
+Let’s take a look at some of the most common Marketing Automation mistakes that could affect your campaign results.

-If one of your goals is to increase downloads of your latest white paper, then think about how you will nurture your leads to take this action and tailor the content you send them to help them make the decision to download the white paper.
+If your goal is to increase downloads of your latest white paper.
+You will need to then think about how you will nurture your leads to take this action.
+By tailoring the content you send them you can help them make the decision to download the white paper.

 2. No inbound lead generation strategy

 It is vital that you have an inbound lead generation strategy to help you attract new leads.
-The more leads you attract the more people you can reach with your content and improve the results of your Marketing Automation.
+The more leads you attract the more people you can reach with your content.
+Therefore improving the results of your Marketing Automation.

 3. No lead scoring

-Identifying a lead score can help you understand where individuals are in the decision-making process, whether they are a cold lead, warm lead or hot lead based on how they have interacted with the content they have received from you.
-Knowing this information can help you identify when to contact them to progress them further along the funnel.
+Identifying a lead score can help you understand where individuals are in the decision-making process.
+So whether they are a cold lead, warm lead or hot lead is based on how they have interacted with the content they received from you.
+Knowing this information can help you identify when you should contact them to progress them further along the funnel.

 4. No personalisation

 Since the rise in technology and the internet, consumers expect companies, no matter their size, to offer a personal service and when they receive a personalised experience they respond well.
 Marketing Automation helps you create personalised content by providing you with a wealth of customer data that can be used to tailor content to each lead.